akando42/next-map/public/content/locations/qatar/research.md

 ==> 3 Largest Saudi Arabian oil refineries near the Red Sea are around Mecca and Jedah with the combined capacities of around 900,000 barrels
 ==> World largest oil and gas refinery near Daewoo, Korea has a capacity of more than 600,000 barrels a day.

+Can the British Assassins of Riyadh override Red Book of Land Title and Yellow Book of Gold Vault in Vietnam via the use of Face Book Identity Theft
+HDBANK Facebook WHO is WHO is next door ?
+Terrorism
+Obama vs Osama
+Obama === Bloodtype O Black Dad White Mom Baby Boy Growing Up With Mom Osama === Bloodtype O Central Asian Dad White Mom BabyBoy Growing Up Without Mom Osama === Mixed Asian and White Boy Growing Up Without Mom Bin === Put In The Trash Can
+Laden === Black XO Kid Dead Body

+Obama succeeded at Middle Finger East by eliminated Osama who put black kids into trashcan  (Bin LA Den === Put Black Kid Into Trashcan) captured Afghanistan women flied them out

+Al Queda Truth

+HIV === Viruses invented in UK to reduce population growth in Africa Princess Diana assassination === The Leaking of HIV virus secret led to princess Diana death via a car accident Al QueDa === AoKeDa === Recruiting HIV Patients from the Internet for Large Scale Attack Missions Zalo === DaLo === HIV Patients Chat Group

+ISIS Islamic States

+A half White half Persian baby boy was born in a Boston Hospital near Harvard campus.
+A strong sperm from Afghanistan was flown there from Kabul to be inserted into a White female uterus via the direction of a Harvard PHD professor.
+The boy name is Osama.
+After Osama turned 2 year-old, he was then adopted by a Saudi Arabian family in Riyadh.
+Osama childhood was kinda fun.
+His half blood appearance and superior IQ helped him to be quite popular at school.
+His adopted parents were all formal military officers of the British army, so by the time Osama was 15 he was also a well-trained sniper.
+In order to secure the energy artery of Europe via the Suez Canal and weaken the dominant Persian genes of the region, Osama parents were sent to the Middle East with other British construction engineers to build the Internet Information Policing Network and Road Network infrastructure across the Arabian peninsula from the Persian Gulf to the Red Sea.
+With the Internet and Paved Road network, the British ideas and products as well as their agents can reach every home in the Middle East.
+Riyadh is a British miracle built in the middle of the Arabian desert to pull Persian and African men and women away from their gene capitals along the Nile and Babylon river to the supernatural capital of Saudi Arabia.
+After 15 years growing up in Riyadh with his adopted parents, Osama got on a scholar ship and headed to America.
+Osama half blood visited New York, find many of his half blood brothers here who looks half White half Persian just like him.
+While Osama could get lucky once a while with white girls while going to bars with his half blood brothers, he can not achieve alpha dominant position and command other white men in New York to follow his plan at all though.
+He got upset, went home and organized the Persian brothers to bomb New York.
+***
+Greek and Roman genes attacked Persian water source and gene capital at Baghdad aka Babylon via the Kuwait Oil Drilling provocation near the Persian Gulf coastline.
+Greek and Roman genes killed the River of Persia, slow down Persian population growth and the making of more Persian babies Osama babies pretending to be Persian, recruiting all Persian brothers from different North Africa and Asian nations to defend the upstream of the Babylon River after the invasions.
+Osama baby first succeeded at leading Persian babies gene groups to captured entire Iraq aka Persian delta but then all the sudden disappeared.
+The American air force under the Trump administration bombed large concentration of Persian abroaders in the Babylon river upstream, eliminated most of Persian leaderships outside of Middle East.
+Persian river is full of trash now, can not get clean drinking water in Babylon Baghdad like in the past.
+Persian women all run to Riyadh and Mecca for Desalination water bottles now.
+WANTED MOVIE
+Peanut Butter Bob to draw the Rats into the Trash truck for succide tanking missions.
+Rats with Casino watch timer and TNT is the first wave of attack to open paths into the Fortress of the Assassin Society of New Jersey.